livingdocsIO/documentation/reference-docs/doc-includes/editor_customization.md

 The first parameter to the register method, `customBrightcoveVideo`, denotes the name of the angular component that you will register.
 It is the same name that you reference in the server (`sidebarContentComponent` or `modalContentComponent`) as a ui component.
 Internally, those names will be prefixed, but you don't need to worry about this.

-The second parameter is the definition of the component and matches just the regular definition for angular components.
+The second parameter is the definition of the component and matches just the regular definition for Angular components.
 We have a template (HTML), a controller (JS) and a set of bindings that defines the API to the angular component.

 We have 2 kinds of API: one for sidebar components and one for modal components.